Punk in Poland of the 1980s

 factories were the first, in a whole country, who went on strike

 not only for better pay but to rebel against Polish communist state

 Polish punk rock in the 1980s

-As regards Polish punk rock it originated quite when Polish strikes
+Taking into account Polish punk rock, it originated quite when Polish strikes

 took place.
 The first Polish punk rock bands were: SS 20